On the design of new classes of fixed-time stable systems with predefined upper bound for the settling time

-\begin{remark} For simplicity, throughout the paper, we assume the origin is the unique equilibrium point of the systems under consideration.
+\begin{remark} For simplicity, throughout the paper, we assume that the origin is the unique equilibrium point of the systems under consideration.
 Thus, without ambiguity, we refer to the global stability (in the respective sense) of the origin of the system as the stability of the system.
 The extension to local stability is straightforward. \end{remark}

-\begin{definition}\cite{Polyakov2014}(Settling-time function) The \textit{settling-time function} of system~\eqref{eq:sys} is defined as $T(x_0,t_0)=\inf\{\xi\geq t_0:\lim_{t\to\xi}x(t;x_0,t_0)=0\}-t_0$. \end{definition}
+\begin{definition}\citep{Polyakov2014}(Settling-time function) The \textit{settling-time function} of system~\eqref{eq:sys} is defined as $T(x_0,t_0)=\inf\{\xi\geq t_0:\lim_{t\to\xi}x(t;x_0,t_0)=0\}-t_0\in\Bar{\mathbb{R}}$. \end{definition}

 For autonomous systems ($f$ in~\eqref{eq:sys} does not depend on $t$), the settling-time function is independent of $t_0$.
 Notice that, if the system is exponentially stable, then according to Definition~\ref{Def:SettlingTime}, $\forall x_0\neq0$, $T(x_0,t_0)=+\infty$.

-\begin{definition}\cite{Polyakov2014} (Fixed-time stability) System \eqref{eq:sys} is said to be \textit{fixed-time stable} if it is asymptotically stable~\cite{Khalil2002} and the settling-time function $T(x_0,t_0)$ is bounded on $\mathbb{R}^n\times\mathbb{R}_+$, i.e. there exists $T_{\text{max}}\in\mathbb{R}_+\setminus\{0\}$ such that $T(x_0,t_0)\leq T_{\text{max}}$ if $t_0\in\mathbb{R}_+$ and $x_0\in\mathbb{R}^n$.
+\begin{definition}\citep{Polyakov2014} (Fixed-time stability) System \eqref{eq:sys} is said to be \textit{fixed-time stable} if it is asymptotically stable~\citep{Khalil2002} and the settling-time function $T(x_0,t_0)$ is bounded on $\mathbb{R}^n\times\mathbb{R}_+$, i.e. there exists $T_{\text{max}}\in\mathbb{R}_+\setminus\{0\}$ such that $T(x_0,t_0)\leq T_{\text{max}}$ if $t_0\in\mathbb{R}_+$ and $x_0\in\mathbb{R}^n$.
 Thus, $T_{\text{max}}$ is an \textit{UBST} of $x(t;x_0,t_0)$. \end{definition}

 We are interested on finding sufficient conditions on system \eqref{eq:sys} such that an \textit{UBST} is given by the parameter $T_c$, i.e. $T_c=T_{\text{max}}$.
-Note that there are infinite choices for $T_\text{max}$.
 Of particular interest is to find sufficient conditions such that $T_c$ is the least \textit{UBST}.